-As of PSPDFKit 6.8, the PSPDFKit SDK installs an application-wide error handler for SQLite to simplify debugging and indicate potential issues in your setup earlier.
+As of PSPDFKit 6.8 for iOS, the PSPDFKit SDK installs an application-wide error handler for SQLite to simplify debugging and indicate potential issues in your setup earlier.

 From the official SQLite documentation: